-We had \$4.3 million of unrecognized tax benefits as of June 30, 2023, all of which would impact our effective tax rate if recognized.
-It is reasonably possible \$1.0 million of unrecognized tax benefits could be settled in the next twelve months due to the conclusion of tax audits or statutes of limitations expiration.
+We had \$4.1 million and \$14.0 million of unrecognized tax benefits as of September 30, 2023 and December 31, 2022, respectively, all of which would impact our effective tax rate if recognized.
+It is reasonably possible \$0.9 million of unrecognized tax benefits could be settled in the next twelve months due to the conclusion of tax audits or statute of limitations expirations.
 It is our policy to recognize interest and applicable penalties, if any, related to uncertain tax positions in income tax expense.
-Unrecognized tax benefits as of December 31, 2022 were \$14.0 million and were impacted by the reversals of uncertain tax positions during the six months ended June 30, 2023.